googleapis/google-cloud-ruby/RELEASING.md

 1. Verify that the correct version of the gem was published on [rubygems](https://rubygems.org/).

-1. Verify that the [Kokoro Jobs](#Checking-the-status-of-kokoro-builds) have succeeded.
-Pay special attention to the post task under the check "Kokoro - Linux".
+1. Verify that the [Kokoro Jobs](#Checking-the-status-of-Kokoro-builds) have succeeded.

 High fives all around!